 Who is Anthony Dzamefe?

-Anthony is a Ghanaian national who accidentally found his passion by selling watches.
-After graduating from college, he took a job as a marketer for a hotel where he directed clients in the airport to the hotels.
-This job allegedly earned him GH₵ 500 per month—which converts to around $85 in today’s value.
+Anthony Dzamefe is a Ghanaian national who accidentally found his passion by selling watches.
+After graduating from college, he took a job as a marketer for a hotel where he directed clients from the airport to the hotels.
+This job allegedly earned him GH₵ 500 per month—which converts to around $35.7 in today’s value.